Are you concerned that your child has trouble paying attention to you when you’re talking?

 There are a number of ways that ADHD can affect speech and language development.

-These are less well known symptoms that more people should know about.
+These are some lesser known symptoms that more people should know about.

 1. Social Communication Skills